We consider each planning application on its own merits.

 We will then consider all the information from the application - along with any possible comments received from those involved in the consultation period - before reaching a recommendation on whether planning permission will be granted or not.

-- Decisions on most applications are usually within 6-8 weeks.
+- Decisions on most applications are usually made within 6-8 weeks.

 A decision on the majority of applications is made by planning officers, however some applications are decided by the planning committee which meets every four weeks to discuss and decide on applications.
 These meetings are open to the public.